John Fuller’s Myriorama Through Ireland on a Jaunting Car, image courtesy of Australian National Gallery and Trove Digitised Images

 Thames Advertiser, 31 October 1896

-I was enjoying my research so much, with each and every new month, there was something new this talented family was up to.
-They delighted me with their sense of invention, tireless enthusiasm and for me their enormous talent that I hadn’t realised had involved the entire family.
+I was enjoying my research so much, with each and every new clipping and every new month, there was something novel this talented family was up to.
+They delighted me with their sense of invention, tireless enthusiasm and their enormous talent, that I hadn’t realised before, which had involved the entire family.
 The Fullers travelled to Wellington for Christmas in 1896 and again received rave reviews for their concerts.
 The transition to stage names for Lydia and Hettie occurs in time for their Christmas Concert.

 Auckland Star 8 December 1896